fw-ai/cookbook/recipes/tune/README.md

 you may want to [upload](https://huggingface.co/docs/datasets/upload_dataset) it to a (possibly private) HuggingFace
 :hugs: dataset.
 Very soon we will be adding functionality to load the data from a local drive so stay tuned.
-The data and its transformation is defined in the dataset config.
-Dataset configs are stored inside the `conf` directory of a recipe.
-E.g., the datasets used by the [`instruct_lora`](https://github.com/fw-ai/cookbook/tree/main/recipes/tune/instruct_lora) recipe can be found [here](https://github.com/fw-ai/cookbook/tree/main/recipes/tune/instruct_lora/conf/data/dataset).

 ## Execution Guidelines